 As one of the few states that requires a Notice of Commencement, Ohio requires that be filed by the property owner or the party authorizing the work to be done on the property.
 Ohio Law requires that the Notice of Commencement be posted at the job site in a place that’s clearly visible.
 So the first place you should check is the actual job site.

 However, sometimes it just isn’t feasible for you to go to the job site.
-Some subcontractors and suppliers never have to physically travel to the job site themselves.
+If you’re a sub or a materialman, you may never have to physically travel to the job site, for example.
 In this case, there are a few options you can try:

 - Make a written request by certified mail to the property owner or the general contract.
 The Buckeye state requires that a copy is sent to the general contractor working on the project.
 The requested party must produce a copy of the notice within 10 days of the written request.
-If for some reason a copy of the notice of commencement is requested but isn’t provided to a potential claimant, the time to file a mechanics lien may be extended.
+If for some reason a copy of this notice is requested but isn’t provided to a potential claimant, the time to file a mechanics lien at the county recorder’s office may be extended.

 - Search the county records where the project resides.
-Notices of commencement are recorded documents that can be accessed through the county records office.
+Notices of commencement are recorded documents that can be accessed through the office of the county recorder.

 It’s important to know about the Ohio Notice of Commencement and how to find it.
-It’s not all that bad for lien claimants because it can help you know what deadlines you need to adhere to if need be.
-As a matter of fact, the information contained on a Notice of Commencement will be crucial in preserving your lien rights.
+It’s beneficial to lien claimants because it can help you know what deadlines you need to adhere to if need be.
+Along with that, Notices of Commencement protect you from any incorrect information about the project that you may encounter.
+In this way, the information contained on a Notice of Commencement will be crucial in preserving your lien rights.